ucsd-cubesat/SimpleChatApp/README.md

 # SimpleChatApp
-A chat application developed as an exercise for understanding HTTP servers and DynamoDB
+A chat application developed as an exercise for understanding HTTP servers and DynamoDB.